hansbuys/ehb-college-finder/README.md

 ## Front End application
 ### Installation, building and running
 All files for the CollegeFinder front end app are located in front-end.
-The installation process is similar to the Data Service.
+The installation process is similar to the Data Service, but the application is hosted on port 80.

 # Running in Docker